Quattro04/my-portfolio-nuxt2/content/blog/2023-04-20-youtube-music-streaming-node-js-server.md

 ## Prerequisites

-F﻿or this Node.js application, we will need
+F﻿or this Node.js application, we will need ffmpeg executable, which you can get [here](https://www.ffmpeg.org/download.html)

+D﻿ownload the correct one for you system, make a new directory which will be this project's root directory, and place it inside.

+## G﻿etting started

-To get started, create a new directory for your project and navigate into it.
-Then, initialize your project using npm by running the following command:
+Navigate to your project dir and initialize your project using npm by running the following command:

 ```
 npm init